 The investment objective is to realize long-term compounded returns in excess of those available through conventional investments in public equity markets.
 The fair values are provided by the partnerships' General Partners, who use the best information reasonably available in determining fair values of the underlying investments.
 Underlying investments that are publicly traded securities are valued at quoted market prices.
-For underlying investments that are not publicly traded, the primary input is the net asset values of the underlying investee limited partnerships or most recent information provided by each investee partnership's general partner or lead investor.
+For underlying investments that are not publicly traded, the primary input is the net asset values of the underlying investments that are not publicly traded, the primary input is the net asset values of the underlying investee limited partnerships or most recent information provided by each investee partnership's general partner or lead investor.
 Adjustments to these values may be made by the general partners based on various factors, including comparable market transactions, discount rates, cash flow projections, and/or liquidity, credit and market risk factors, company performance, current capital structure, applicable market trading and transaction comparables, applicable market yields timing of future expected cash flows and recent trades in the secondary market for the security.